 I find that streaky bacon is best to use as you can fry it until the fat is rendered away and you get a nice crispy piece of bacon, like in the photo above.

-You could also serve the bacon up in a bap with a fried egg on top to make an egg and bacon bap, but then it can get messy!
+You could also serve the bacon up in a bap (soft white roll) with a fried egg on top to make an egg and bacon bap, but then it can get messy!
 But gosh, it tastes good!

 The meaning of bacon sarnie in Cockney Rhyming Slang

 An interesting fact: did you know that ‘bacon sarnie’ in cockney rhyming slang is apparently used to mean ‘Pakistani’?!
 This was news to me.
 Isn’t it amazing what facts Google throws up when you are researching something!

 How to make a bacon sandwich